Twin Cities Field Office

 National Wetland Inventory (NWI) maps (based upon U.S Geological Survey topographic maps) were produced by the Service.
 To learn more about NWI visit the Service's NWI web pages.
 NWI Maps can be purchased through various Cooperator-Run Distribution Centers.
-Each Center establishes its own pricing structure, product types and ordering procedures.
-For more information about NWI Map Sales and Distribution, visit the Service's NWI distribution web page.

 What is Ecological Services?

 Ecological Services (ES) is a branch of the United States Fish and Wildlife Service.
 The Twin Cities ES Field Office has three ES Programs or areas of concentration, including:

 Trust resources are those resources for which the Service has been given specific responsibilities under federal law.
 These include migratory birds, interjurisdictional fishes (fish species that may cross state lines), federally listed threatened or endangered species, some marine mammals, and lands owned by the Service.